 (i) It is a corporation duly organized, validly existing and in good standing under the laws of the jurisdiction of its incorporation.
 The Guarantor has all requisite powers and all material governmental licenses, authorizations, consents and approvals required to carry on its business as now conducted.

-(ii) The execution, delivery and performance by the Guarantor of this Guaranty are within the Guarantor=s corporate powers, have been duly authorized by all necessary corporate action of the Guarantor, require, in respect of the Guarantor, no action by or in respect of, or filing with, any governmental body, agency or official and do not contravene, or constitute a default under, any provision of law or regulation (including, without limitation, Regulation X issued by the Federal Reserve Board) applicable to the Guarantor or Regulation U issued by the Federal Reserve Board or the amended and restated articles of incorporation, as amended, or by-laws, as amended, of the Guarantor or any judgment, injunction, order, decree or material (Amaterial@ for the purposes of this representation meaning creating in the aggregate a liability of or more) agreement binding upon the Guarantor or result in the creation or imposition of any lien, security interest or other charge or encumbrance on any asset of the Guarantor.
+(ii) The execution, delivery and performance by the Guarantor of this Guaranty are within the Guarantor=s corporate powers, have been duly authorized by all necessary corporate action of the Guarantor, require, in respect of the Guarantor, no action by or in respect of, or filing with, any governmental body, agency or official and do not contravene, or constitute a default under, any provision of law or regulation [(including, without limitation, Regulation X issued by the Federal Reserve Board)] applicable to the Guarantor or Regulation U issued by the Federal Reserve Board or the amended and restated articles of incorporation, as amended, or by-laws, as amended, of the Guarantor or any judgment, injunction, order, decree or material (Amaterial@ for the purposes of this representation meaning creating in the aggregate a liability of $50,000,000 $100,000,000 or more) agreement binding upon the Guarantor or result in the creation or imposition of any lien, security interest or other charge or encumbrance on any asset of the Guarantor.

 (iii) This Guaranty is the legal, valid and binding obligation of the Guarantor enforceable against the Guarantor in accordance with its terms, except as the enforceability thereof may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors= rights generally and by general principles of equity.